basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 Either way, my most recent work existed only on the machine an agent was busy poking at.

 The scanning is also not free for the hardware.
-Reads are gentle on an SSD compared to writes, so it probably wears out nothing, but hourly scans of an hour and a half each kept the drive at full duty cycle and elevated temperature for most of every day.
+Reads are gentle on an SSD compared to writes, but hourly scans of an hour and a half each kept the drive at full duty cycle and elevated temperature for most of every day.
 And drives stopped being cheap: I paid $227 for [a 4 TB NVMe drive]({{< ref "/post/homelab" >}}) in 2024, and the same drive lists for around $800 today.
 I would rather not run the experiment of what years of continuous scanning do to a drive I can no longer afford to replace.